 - Infiltration flooding – when soil around your home becomes saturated or when the ground water level rises higher than your basement, water will get into your basement through cracks in the foundation walls and floor.

 - Overland flooding – when water flows overland it may enter basements through windows, doors, vents and other openings.
-This could be due to improper grading (link to property page), exposed window wells, an extreme wet weather condition that exceeds the capacity of overland routes or underground pipes.
+This could be due to improper grading, exposed window wells, an extreme wet weather condition that exceeds the capacity of overland routes or underground pipes.

 - Sewer backup flooding – extreme weather events can overwhelm the City’s sewer system and result in flooding.
 When this happens the water level in the system rises above the normal design levels.
 This condition is referred to as surcharge.
 Basement flooding can cause serious damage and create a health hazard if not addressed properly.